L2-Lagrange/Simple-LM1875-sound-system/README.md

 To make this work, we use a phase splitter.
 The phase splitter takes in one signal, and outputs the same signal as well as its inverted version.
 The plase splitter complementary outputs drive the LM1875 power amplifier stage.
 This design runs from a single DC rail instead of positive and negative rails, so the phase splitter and power stage require a virtual ground.
 This design uses a buffered voltage divider to generate and distribute the virtual ground to the TL074 and LM1875 amplifiers.
 The virtual ground at half the supply voltage is what allows us to run the system with a single +24V rail.

+The power rails include bulk electrolitic capacitors and small ceramic capacitors.
+It is important to have at least a few thousand uF of capacitance on the power rails for the LM1875 board.
+It is also important to keep 0.1uf ceramic capacitors immediately near each chip's power pins.
+I also tend to add a 0.1uf capacitor in parallel next to each bulk cap, and then a few extras around the board for good measure.
+There is a lot of wiggle room for capacitance on the rails.
+For the capacitor voltage rating, use a value that is around 50% higher than your power rail.
+For a 24V rail you want to use at least 35V rated capacitors.
+I used 50V rated capacitors in my build.